Kr0ff/tiger/README.md

 As of now the payload works great against MDE (no block mode tested only) with Havoc.
 The code could likely be modified to use a different method of memory allocation, prevent creation of user thread or even inject directly into a sacrificial process that does PPID spoofing and has a `PROCESS_CREATION_MITIGATION_POLICY_BLOCK_NON_MICROSOFT_BINARIES_ALWAYS_ON`.
 Self-deletion of the initial access payload might work as well to prevent the binary from persisting on disk after execution.

 For more advanced features, call stack spoofing could be implemented as well however, this is pretty advanced and I have no clue how that could work or to even implement.

+# Disclaimer
+The creator of this program does not hold liability of how this code is used.
+This is was created purely for educational purposes only and should only be used in a safe and secure environment where permissions have been granted by the owner.